 The firm has a long history of serving as counsel to many of the nation’s major transportation systems, including the statewide highway systems in Oklahoma and New York.
-Hawkins regularly serves as bond counsel, special disclosure counsel, underwriters’ counsel and procurement and contract counsel for the construction and financing of large-scale transportation projects serving the New York, Boston, Washington, Chicago, San Francisco and Honolulu metropolitan areas.
+Hawkins regularly serves as bond counsel, special disclosure counsel, underwriters’ counsel and procurement and contract counsel for the construction and financing of large-scale transportation projects.
+Hawkins is pleased to have acted as counsel in connection with projects serving the New York, Boston, Washington, Chicago, San Francisco and Honolulu metropolitan areas.

 We are widely recognized as a top tier firm nationally for our expertise in advising public transportation agencies on sophisticated financing structures involving toll revenue, passenger fees, concession leases, multiple lien structures, GARVEE instruments and TIFIA loans.
 By a large measure, Hawkins is the leading bond counsel and underwriters’ counsel firm in the country for transportation financings, serving in these capacities on over 900 issues, with a principal amount in excess of $154 billion.